 After the success of The Flight of Iro and Casper, making our next two short films seemed like plain sailing considering how much we had learned from previous projects.
 In early 2015 Bluejohn expanded its team to three permanent members, all of whom had contributed enormously to our previous film projects.
 The English Lesson (2015) came from my own experiences as an English teacher in the midst of a profession currently rife with zero-hour contracts, dwindling educational standards and steadfast profit-making.
-I felt that we had to make something that encapsulated my own dystopian vision to where teaching and learning were heading in the modern age.
-Pre-production took 2 months and most of it was shot at one location, a private language school in Euston, London, which made matters a lot easier.
-We wanted to create a setting that was grim and Orwellian, something through which we could reflect common sentiments expressed by those exposed to education, so fortunately we found an excellent costume designer and set designer, which helped capture the mood and tone on screen.
-Then in the following year we made a couple of smaller projects.
-I had always wanted to write and produce comedy, so in 2017 I came up with Air Tax, a comedy sketch, which was shot at the beginning of 2019.
-Also, later that year, we teamed up with London rock group, Reptiles, and produced a music video of one of their hit songs ‘Bridges’.
+I felt that we had to make something that encapsulated my own dystopian vision to where modern teaching and learning were heading.
+Pre-production lasted two-months and most of it was to be filmed at one location, which was a London English school.
+We wanted to create a setting that was grim, bleak, intimidating, as well as Orwellian, something through which we could reflect common sentiments expressed by those exposed to modern education, so fortunately we found an excellent costume designer and set designer, which helped capture the mood and tone on screen.
+Then in the following year we made a couple of smaller shorts.
+I had always wanted to write and produce comedy, so in 2016 I came up with Air Tax, a comedy sketch, a short project that got screened at some small comedy specific festivals.
+Also, later that year, we teamed up with London rock group, Reptiles, and produced an experimental music video of one of their hit songs: Bridges.

 The English Lesson (2015)